SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: Introduction

+Recent works have tried to overcome this limitation by checking for errors in these step-by-step solutions~\citep{cobbe2021training,li2022advance,ling2023deductive}.
+Such checks can then be used to provide confidence scores in answers and select between different possible alternatives.
+This checking has typically been performed either by using an external verification model~\citep{cobbe2021training,lyu2023faithful,peng2023check}, or through few-shot in-context learning~\citep{brown2020language} of an LLM~\citep{weng2022large,ling2023deductive}.

+Unfortunately, existing methods generally require extra training data and/or domain-specific exemplars, which often makes them inconvenient to use in practice and restricts them to specific domains or data formats.
+The aim of our work is thus to instead provide a general-purpose, zero-shot, approach to checking that relies only on the original LLM, without the need for additional external resources.

+To this end, we introduce \method, a zero-shot step-by-step checker for self-identifying errors in LLM reasoning chains. \Method uses the LLM to individually check the conditional correctness of each step in the chain based on the preceding steps, in a manner similar to a human going back to check their working.
+The results of these individual checks are then integrated to form an overall correctness estimation for the whole reasoning chain.

+Key to \method's success is a novel mechanism for performing the checking of individual steps.
+As we will show, the naive approach of directly asking the LLM to check a step is typically ineffective.
+Instead, we introduce a multi-stage approach that breaks the problem down into a series of simpler tasks, leverages the generative strengths of the LLM, and decorrelates errors between the original generation and checking.
+Specifically, using separate calls to the LLM we first extract the target and relevant context for the step, then regenerate an independent alternative step from these, and finally compare the two.
+The original step is then deemed to pass the check if it matches the regeneration.

+Besides providing an estimation of correctness for each solution, \method can also boost final answer accuracies for the original questions by weighted voting.
+Namely, given multiple solutions to a question, it uses confidence scores as weights to vote among the answers, which provides a soft way to focus on more accurate solutions.

-We evaluate \method on three math tasks, namely GSM8K, MathQA, and MATH, in increasing order of difficulty.
-For all datasets, we find that using \method achieves a significant increase in prediction accuracies compared with majority voting.
-We also see that \method provides an accurate confidence estimation for LLM's solutions, which decreases the proportion of incorrect solutions by 9\%, 22.8\%, and 16.2\% on three datasets, after filtering out low-confidence solutions.
-We also perform an extensive analysis on the effect of per-question sample sizes and some critical design choices of step-checking methods, which, we hope, could provide some inspiration for future works on checking methods.
-Our code is available at { \url{https://github.com/NingMiao/SelfCheck}}.
+We evaluate \method on three math tasks, namely GSM8K~\citep{cobbe2021training}, MathQA~\citep{amini-etal-2019-mathqa}, and MATH~\citep{hendrycks2021measuring}.
+For all datasets, we find that using \method achieves a significant increase in final answer accuracies compared with simple majority voting and other baselines.
+We also see that \method provides an accurate confidence estimation for LLM's solutions, which decreases the proportion of incorrect solutions by 9\%, 22.8\%, and 16.2\% on the three datasets respectively when filtering out solutions with low confidence scores.
+We further perform a number of ablations to justify some of our key design choices in the \method approach.

-To summarize, the main contributions of this paper are as follows: \begin{itemize} \item We propose \method, an effective new schema for checking step-by-step reasoning in LLMs, which provides a better confidence estimation and in turn improves predictive accuracy. \item We demonstrate that LLMs can do effective self-verification without resorting to any external resources. \end{itemize}